Arrested or suspected of a crime in France

 Every time the suspect is interrogated he has the right to have an attorney present.

 For more information about the rights of the suspect in custody, please check our dedicated section.

 At the end of the investigation, the prosecutor can either charge the suspect and refer the case to the court for trial or dismiss the case if not enough evidence has been collected.

-For certain offencses, if the perpetrator acknowledgesd responsibility for the crime, the prosecutor can offer him/her a plea bargain.
+For certain offenses, if the perpetrator acknowledged responsibility for the crime, the prosecutor can offer him a plea bargain.

 When the case is complex, or when the crime qualifies as a felony (murder, rape, terrorism, etc.) the investigation is mandatorily supervised by an investigating judge.

-As soon as the suspect is charged by the instruction judge, he/she has access to the entire case including evidence, witness statements, etc.
+As soon as the suspect is charged by the instruction judge, he has access to the entire case including evidence, witness statements, etc.

 During the investigation, the suspect has multiple rights, among which are: